elfein/project-one-hangman/README.md

 - Hint overlay
 - Visual markers for used, correct, and incorrect letters
 - Responsive design
-- Letter buttons disabled if used or after game end, active upon reset
+- Letter buttons disabled if used or after game end, active upon restart

 ### Wireframe